Measure Cloud Security Posture and Compliance Position with Saner CSPM

 Top 5 Affected Regions | The chart provides information about the number of resources evaluated and any associated configuration risks identified in the recent scan of various cloud services, including AWS or Azure.
 The dashboard block displays live data that is updated after each scan, ensuring that the information remains current and accurate for informed decision-making based on the latest findings. |

-Findings by Severity | The pie chart categorizes findings by severity levels with “Critical” representing immediate threats to security or compliance.
+Findings based on Severity | The pie chart categorizes findings by severity levels with “Critical” representing immediate threats to security or compliance.
 These findings may include issues like exposed sensitive data, unrestricted network access, and critical compliance failures.
 Only the latest “Failed” findings with “Critical” severity displays in the dashboard block after each scan. |

 Publicly Accessible Resources | Utilize the pie chart to Identify the resources exploitable by external network.
 User can click on the pie and get a detailed breakdown of the resources.
 Based on selection of “Failed,” “Passed,” or “Unchecked,” the relevant information displays in the following columns: — Unique Identifier: A distinct ID for each finding. — Description: A brief explanation of the security issue. — Affected Cloud Service Region: The region of the cloud service impacted. — Number of Affected Resources: The count of resources impacted by each finding. — Cloud Service Affected: The specific cloud service (e.g., CloudFormation, CloudFront, CloudTrail, ConfigService). – Impacted Resource Type: The type of resources affected (e.g., Stack, Distribution, Trail, ConfigurationRecorders). — Severity: For items marked as “Critical.” — Fix Options for Remediation: Indicated by an “wrench” icon.
 Click to complete remediation or patching activities.
 Additionally, users can take various actions from the details view, such as sorting or filtering, searching for keywords, selecting the number of records to view, and exporting the records into a spreadsheet (CSV). |

 Findings based on Services | Presents a streamlined view of security findings (issues) across the selected cloud service.
 This enables users to prioritize remediation efforts based on the severity of issues and the number of affected resources.
-Based on your selection of “Failed,” “Passed,” or “Unchecked,” the relevant information displays in the following columns: – Unique Identifier: A distinct ID for each finding. – Title: A brief explanation of the security issue. – Benchmark: Benchmark applied to the resource – Region: The region of the cloud service impacted. – Resources Count: The count of resources impacted by each finding. – Services Type: The specific cloud service (e.g., CloudFormation, CloudFront, CloudTrail, ConfigService). – Resources Type: The type of resources affected (e.g., Stack, Distribution, Trail, ConfigurationRecorders). – Severity: For items marked as “Critical.” – Fix: Indicated by an “wrench” icon.
+Based on your selection of “Failed,” “Passed,” or “Unchecked,” the relevant information displays in the following columns: – Unique Identifier: A distinct ID for each finding. – Title: A brief explanation of the security issue. – Benchmark: Benchmark applied to the resource – Benchmark Rule: Default identifiers for SecPod Default Benchmark – Rule Type: Each rule is categorized as either Manual or Automated, based on its compliance verification method.
+Manual Rules require human intervention to ensure compliance.
+For instance, this may involve checking physical security policies or conducting a manual review of specific rules.
+Automated Rules can be verified programmatically through scripts or security tools.
+An example of this is checking whether disk encryption is enabled using automated scans. – Region: The region of the cloud service impacted. – Resources Count: The count of resources impacted by each finding. – Services Type: The specific cloud service (e.g., CloudFormation, CloudFront, CloudTrail, ConfigService). – Resources Type: The type of resources affected (e.g., Stack, Distribution, Trail, ConfigurationRecorders). – Severity: For items marked as “Critical.” – Fix: Indicated by an “wrench” icon.
 Clicking the wrench(fix)icon navigates you to complete remediation tasks.
 You can filter the dashboard to focus specifically on “Critical” findings, allowing IT teams to address the most pressing issues and streamline their responses.
 This interface also allows you to view configuration names, regions, and provides options for evidence and remediation actions directly from the dashboard.
 Only “Failed” findings with a “Critical” severity level are displayed in the list.
-For each Failed “Critical” finding, you can follow a link to view a detailed breakdown that includes: – Title of the Finding: The name given to the finding. – Severity: Confirmation that the finding is marked as Critical. – Details: Including “First Detected On,” “Last Scanned On,” Service, and Resource Type. – Affected Resource: Featuring a unique identifier (ARN) and the specific “Region” with its “Configuration.”
-This detailed breakdown interface allows you to view configuration names and regions, as well as provides options for evidence and remediation actions directly from the dashboard. |
+For each Failed “Critical” finding, you can follow a link to view a detailed breakdown that includes: – Title of the Finding: The name given to the finding. – Severity: Severity in Benchmark rules indicate the level of risk or potential impact associated with each security configuration issue.
+It helps prioritize issues based on their criticality to system security.
+The levels include: Critical, High, Medium, and Low. |

 All Primary Benchmarks | From the “All Primary Benchmarks” block in the dashboard, take a look at: All Benchmark Configurations used to evaluate system security.
 This helps in tracking compliance across multiple resources.
 Benchmark Details that displays the Configuration Name, Description, and Benchmark Name (e.g., SecPod_Default), indicating which standards are applied (like CIS, NIST, etc.) Severity Assessment that indicates the risk level(Not Evaluated, Critical, High, Medium, Low) of identified vulnerabilities in different color codes. |